tegonal/gt/README.md

 ## using install.sh

-`intall.sh` downloads the latest or a specific tag of gt and verifies gt's files against the current GPG key (the one in the main branch).
+`install.sh` downloads the latest or a specific tag of gt and verifies gt's files against the current GPG key (the one in the main branch).

 We suggest you verify install.sh against the public key of this repository and